 - Are there any needs in our community that our association can work to address?

-While these questions are open-ended in nature, they will lead to qualitative results.
-Once you gather your results and analyze the data, you’ll have a keen sense of what motivates your volunteers to give time to your association.
+Once you gather your results and analyze the data, you’ll have a keen sense of what motivates your volunteers.
 You’ll also understand how your association can better support your volunteers.

-If you have volunteers who are motivated by professional causes, these reasons will likely influence why they donate their time to your association:
+If you have volunteers who are motivated by professional causes, these reasons will likely influence why they donate their time:

 - To network with their professional community